greenelab/generic-expression-patterns/README.md

 **Goal:**
-To develop a method that can automatically identify generic genes and pathways
+To develop a method that can automatically distinguish between specific versus generic genes and pathways

 **Results:**
-Our method ranking was consistent with previously published ranking.
+We introduce a method based on latent space transformation in multi-layer neural networks that makes it possible to automate the analysis of generic genes, termed Specific cOntext Pattern Highlighting In Expression (SOPHIE).
+We validated that SOPHIE could recapitulate previously identified generic genes and pathways found using manual curation.
 These generic genes appear to act as gene hubs, which are associated with many biological processes.
+We applied SOPHIE to identify specific genes using a new experiment ---<TBD>

 **Conclusions:**
 We developed a method to automatically identify generic genes and pathways using public data without the need for curation.
 The generic signals identified from this method can be used to interpret study results and direct follow-up experiments.